This post may contain affiliate links.

 Fun Montreal fact: Instead of religious symbolism, the side windows of Notre-Dame depict historical scenes of early Quebec history.
 They were designed by Quebec artist Jean-Baptiste Lagacé and made in Limoges, France.

-Notre-Dame isn’t the only Notre-Dame in Montreal
+Visit the Other Notre-Dame in Montreal

 Fun Montreal fact: In the Leonard Cohen mega hit Suzanne, the lyrics “And the sun pours down like honey/On our lady of the harbour” refer to the statue of the Virgin Mary on the dome of Notre-Dame-de-Bon-Secours.